w3c/window-management/security_and_privacy.md

 the set of screens or their properties change.
 It also allows window placements to be exposed in multi-screen coordinates.
-The newly exposed information has been tailored to what would typically be required for the most essential cross-screen window placement features.
-See the ScreenInfo definition for full set of new screen properties exposed and their respective utility.
+The newly exposed information has been tailored to what would typically be required for the most essential multi-screen window placement features.
+See the ScreenAdvanced definition for the full set of new screen properties exposed and their respective utility.

-It should be noted that exisiting `Window.screenLeft`, and `screenTop`, and non-standard `Screen.left` and `top` values are generally given in cross-screen coordinates, so it may already be possible for sites to infer the presence of, and limited information about, screens other than the one its window currently occupies.
+It should be noted that existing `Window.screenLeft`, `screenTop`, and non-standard `Screen.left` and `top` values, are generally given in cross-screen coordinates, so it may already be possible for sites to infer the presence of, and limited information about, screens other than the one its window currently occupies.
 Also, some user agent implementations already allow cross-screen